sharmaprakhar/model_utils/README.md

 The current version is tested with Tensorflow.

-It is recommended to copy the model h5 file before performing model surgery using the following commands:
+It is recommended to copy the model h5 file before performing model surgery using the following command:

 h5repack -i <model_h5_file> -o <new_model_h5_file>

+and run the provided functions on the new h5 file generated